Ni-vik/todoapp/readme.md

 2. Begin adding tasks using the input field at the bottom
 3. Customize your experience with the themes button
 4. All changes are automatically saved in your browser

+## Tasks remaining
+- [ ] Refactoring of code and adding relevant comments
+- [ ] The categories bar is not responsive.
+Works for tablets, laptop not for phone
+- [ ] The delete button's cross is not centered
+- [ ] No filtering based on priority
+- [ ] No filtering based on completed tasks and pending tasks